scriptPilot/app-framework/DOCUMENTATION.md

   - `npm run studio` to deploy static files as Android Studio project

   For rollback, add `--version x.y.z` parameter to any deployment command.

+- Backup
+  - `npm run snapshot` to create a snapshot of your project file

 ## Project folder structure